Bridge to Recovery Team

 Anthony DeMangos is a Peer Specialist/certified addictions treatment counselor.
 He has been working in the field of substance abuse/dependency and recovery in the emergency room, residential, and outpatient settings since 1999.
 Anthony has worked primarily with the veteran and homeless population, with experience in treating co-occurring and post-traumatic stress disorders.
 He has received specialized training in motivational interviewing, solution-focused interventions, client-centered interventions, and in serving the developmentally disabled population.
 He also has experience and training in facilitating groups and in providing social skills training to our clients.
 Anthony is currently working towards a degree in Nursing.

-Vernay Justice Royster, BS, RAS – Community Health Program Representative
+Vernay Justice Royster, MFTT, BS, RAS – Community Health Program Representative

-Vernay Justice-Royster is a Peer Specialist.
+Vernay Justice-Royster is a Peer Specialist and Marriage and Family Trainee.
 She received her certification in Addiction Studies from the Breining Institute, College for the Advanced Study of Addictive Disorders, Sacramento in 2009 and her Bachelor’s of Science degree in Human Services at Springfield College, San Diego, California campus in 2011, graduating Cum Laude.
-Vernay is currently enrolled at National University in the Master of Arts in Counseling Psychology program with a specialization in Marriage and Family Therapy.
 Vernay has received specialty training in Motivational Interviewing and has worked in the field of addiction for several years.
 Vernay also has experience managing a residential alcohol and drug program in San Diego County.

 Regina Koller, MS, CADC-II, PCCI – Clinician